Etiome

 Series C in 2022

-Senda Biosciences, founded in 2017 in Cambridge, Massachusetts, focuses on developing therapeutic applications for innovative treatments of human diseases.
-The company investigates the molecular relationships among bacterial, botanical, and human cells, aiming to understand how these interactions influence health and disease.
-By leveraging insights from these interspecies connections, Senda Biosciences seeks to create new categories of medicines and delivery methods that can assist medical professionals in providing effective treatments.
+Senda Biosciences, founded in 2017 by David Kolesky, Ignacio Martinez, and John Casey in Cambridge, Massachusetts, focuses on developing therapeutic applications for innovative treatments of human diseases.
+The company specializes in studying the molecular relationships between bacterial, botanical, and human cells to understand how these interactions influence health and disease.
+By gaining insights into these interspecies connections, Senda Biosciences aims to create novel categories of medicines and delivery methods, providing medical professionals with new tools to combat various illnesses.

 Apriori Bio